y29r/tome-docs/docs/API.md

 	```

 === "Extended Example 3"
 	In this example, nothing happens because the callback was removed after it was called once.
-Hence the second time we call `#!luau Tome:Destroy`, nothing happens.
+Hence the second time we call [Tome:Destroy], nothing happens.

 	```luau linenums="1" hl_lines="4-7"
 	local newTome: Tome.Tome = Tome.new()